atreyasha/spp-explainability/docs/develop.md

     3. Methodologies

-        1.  add Github link to repo as a footnote when introducing this chapter
+        1.  describe meaning of SoPa++ in C-symbology

-        2.  describe meaning of SoPa++ and how it was improved
+        2.  improve table of differences with shared columns for similarities, or something else

         3.  consider adding background section on NLU overall and tasks available